gonzal0lguin/gonzal0lguin.github.io/_tabs/about.md

 Hi!
 I'm Gonzalo, a Chilean🇨🇱 robotics enthusiast and hiking⛰️ lover.

-I'm currently enroled in the Master's program of Electrical Engineering at *Universidad de Chile*, with particular interest in autonomous navigation & perception, as well as Reinforment Learning in robotics.
+I'm currently enrolled in the Master's program of Electrical Engineering at *Universidad de Chile*, with particular interest in autonomous navigation & perception, as well as Reinforment Learning in robotics.